neoforged/Documentation/docs/rendering/screens.md

 ### Rendering the Screen

-Screens submit their elements for rendering through `#extractRenderStateWithTooltipAndSubtitles` in three different strata: the background stratum, the element stratum, and the optional hoverable stratums.
+Screens submit their elements for rendering through `#extractRenderStateWithTooltipAndSubtitles` in three different strata: the background stratum, the element stratum, and the optional hoverable strata.

 The background stratum elements are submitted first via `#extractBackground`, generally containing any blurring or background textures.